TrenMA/trenma.github.io/_pages/about.md

 ---

 I am Tren Ma, an Assistant Professor of Finance at the University of Nottingham.
-I hold degrees in Mathematics from Hanoi National University of Education and in Economics from the University of Glasgow.
-{: style="text-align: justify"}

 My research lies in financial economics, with particular interests in:
 {: style="text-align: justify"}
 * financial econometrics
 * machine learning in finance
 * empirical asset pricing
 * international finance
 * mutual fund and hedge fund

+I hold degrees in Mathematics (BSc, MSc) from Hanoi National University of Education, and in Economics (MRes, PhD) from the University of Glasgow.
+During my doctoral studies, I was also a visiting scholar at Washington University in St. Louis.
+{: style="text-align: justify"}

 ---